 * Senators backing 5 percent threshold

-But the White House pushed Senate negotiators to modify the measure and only allow shareholders owning at least 5 percent of a company for more than two years to nominate a corporate board director, according to a congressional aide and two industry sources.
+Senate negotiators agreed on Thursday to only allow shareholders owning at least 5 percent of a company for more than two years to nominate a corporate board director.

 Corporate governance issues were not expected to divide House and Senate Democrats.
 But Frank and his fellow Democrats appear unlikely to accept the Senate’s language.